 Hamax AS, of Norway, began in 1958 and has become a pioneer in products and gear that promote leisure activities for families with children.
 They offer equipment like a child bike seat, bicycle trailer, and toboggan with a focus on the safe transportation of children biking or on snow.
 All of their products are thoroughly tested to ensure that safety and functionality are maintained at all times.
 Hamax is a part of the HTS Group, which also owns BeSafe, Voksi, Etto, Swisseye, and Packline.

-The Hamax has a fixed front wheel without adjustable tracking, though our product ran straight and true with no issues staying on course or veering off track.
+The Hamax has a fixed front wheel without adjustable tracking, though our product ran straight with no issues staying on course.
 This stroller has an adjustable handlebar covered in dense foam, though it can still feel short for taller users.
 The Outback has an impressive suspension system that benefits both the passenger and the pusher reducing fatigue while running.
-Despite being heavier than much of the competition, the Hamax still offers limited rolling resistance and is easy to push and keep at speed.
+Despite being heavier than much of the competition, the Hamax has limited rolling resistance and is easy to push and keep at speed.
 Tipping to turn is also not a problem even with a larger passenger and testers remarked it was easier than they thought it would be.

 Ease of Use